frankMazzarella/otto-frontend/README.md

   - Run `$ npm install` and any other last minute tasks
 - Finish the release branch and push all branches to the remote (including the new tag)
 - From the `master` branch build and deploy the production bundle
-  - `$ npm run deploy`
+  - First creat the bundle with `$ npm run build`
-  - The production bundle will be uploaded and deployed using firebase
+  - Then use PM2 to serve the static files
-  - The assets will be available at https://sanity-website.web.app/
+  - `$ pm2 serve build 3000 --spa --name garage-sanity-frontend`

 ## Getting Started with Create React App